-Refined grains tend to have a higher GI score because much of their dietary fiber is removed.
-Fiber helps stop you absorbing carbohydrates into your bloodstream as quickly, so swap out refined grains for wholegrain versions.
+Refined grains tend to have a higher GI score because much of their dietary fibre is removed.
+Fibre helps stop you absorbing carbohydrates into your bloodstream as quickly, so swap out refined grains for wholegrain versions.
 For example, switch white bread for wholegrain or rye and choose brown rice over white.

 Avoid processed breakfast cereals, snacks and cookies and replace them with fruit, vegetables and legumes.
 If you need to snack on the go, try one of our range of low GI crackers, made with activated nuts and seeds.
-Our Organic Cashew Cheese crackers hit the spot when you need something savory, or try our Spicy Kimchi flavor for a hint of the exotic.
+Our Organic Cashew Cheese crackers hit the spot when you need something savoury, or try our Spicy Kimchi flavour for a hint of the exotic.